Hausdorff dimension of limit sets for projective Anosov representations

 The present work focuses on \emph{projective Anosov subgroups} of $\SL(n,\R)$.
-We explain in paragraph \ref{subsubsec-Anosov representation} that general Anosov subgroups of a semi-simple Lie group $G$ can be seen as projective Anosov groups via a suitably chosen linear representation (see also \cite[Section 3.3]{gueritaud20017anosov}).
+We explain in Section \ref{subsubsec-Anosov representation} that general Anosov subgroups of a semi-simple Lie group $G$ can be seen as projective Anosov groups after composing with a suitably chosen linear representation (see also \cite[Section 3.3]{gueritaud20017anosov}).

 Let $\G$ be a projective Anosov subgroup of $\SL(n,\R)$.
 Then $\G$ is Gromov hyperbolic and comes with two injective equivariant maps $\xi : \partial_\infty \G \to \proj (\R^n)$ and $\xi^* : \partial_\infty \G \to \proj ({\R^n}^*)$.
 We denote by $\xi^{sym}$ the map $(\xi,\xi^*): \partial_\infty \G \to \proj (\R^n) \times \proj({\R^n}^*)$.
-If moreover $\G$ preserves a proper convex subset of $\proj(\R^n)$, then $\G$ is \emph{strongly projectively convex-cocompact} in the sense of \cite{DGK}.
+If, moreover, $\G$ preserves a proper convex subset of $\proj(\R^n)$, then $\G$ is \emph{strongly projectively convex-cocompact} in the sense of \cite{DGK}.

-Given $g\in \SL(n,\R)$, define $\mu_i(g)$ as the logarithm of the $i$-th eigenvalue of $\sqrt{g g^T}$ (in decreasing order).
+Given $g\in \SL(n,\R)$, define $\mu_i(g)$ as the logarithm of the $i$\textsuperscript{th} eigenvalue of $\sqrt{g g^T}$ (in decreasing order).
 We define the \emph{simple root critical exponent} of $\G$ by